Run Linux on Windows 10 with VirtualBox

 If your motherboard does not support hardware virtualisation, you will only be able to install the 32-bit instance of your chosen guest OS.

-Install VirtualBox and download Linux Mint
+Install VirtualBox and download a Linux distribution

 Create a new virtual machine